Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

-- As an enterprise, finding the best customer service software for you means looking for a vendor that offers reliability and flexibility.
-You’ll want to ensure that you have maximum uptime with your system, and are able to customize and integrate the platform with all your other enterprise systems and machine learning / AI tools.
+- As an >enterprise, finding the best customer service software for you means looking for a vendor that offers reliability and flexibility.
+You’ll want to ensure that you have maximum uptime with your system and can customize and integrate the platform with all your other enterprise systems and machine learning / AI tools.

-- Seamless Experience – Conversations with customers should be natural with your agents being able to see the entire conversation history and communicate with customers across all channels without ever missing a beat.
+- Seamless experience: Conversations with customers should be natural with your agents able to see the entire conversation history and communicate with customers across all channels without ever missing a beat.

-- Ease of Use – Whatever system you choose, you’ll want to make sure your agents and customers are able to easily use the system.
-Software that you choose should not make it more challenging for customers to request or find support.
+- Ease of use: Whatever system you choose, you’ll want to ensure your agents and customers can use the system easily.
+The software you choose should not make it more challenging for customers to request or find support.

-- Scalability – The system you choose should be able to scale with your business as you grow.
-The last thing you want is for your team and company to grow, and find that your customer service software is unable to meet your new demands.
+- Scalability: The last thing you want is your team and company to grow and find that your customer service software cannot meet your new demands.

-- Customization – Every company and support team is built differently.
-The customer service software you choose must be able to personalize for your business’ unique needs.
+- Customization: Every company and support team is built differently.
+The customer service software you choose must be able to personalize your business’ unique needs.

-There are an infinite number of points to consider when searching for the ideal customer service software for your company.
-From usability by customers and agents alike, to compatibility with the size and shape of your business, how will you know which one to choose?
-But a little effort applied to sourcing a high-quality support software means time and money saved in the future, and is well worth the search.
+There are infinite points to consider when searching for your company’s ideal customer service software.
+From usability by customers and agents alike to compatibility with the size and shape of your business, how will you know which one to choose?
+But a little effort applied to sourcing high-quality support software means time and money saved in the future and is well worth the search.

 See why brands are switching from Zendesk to Gladly